 National Center for Leadership in Intensive Interventions (NCLII) Scholarship

-Scholarships will cover tuition, university fees, and includes a stipend of $24,000 per year.
+NCLII Scholarships cover tuition, university fees, and includes a stipend for the PhD in Special Education.
 Scholars will participate in a series of cross-university collaborations to develop their research skills and understanding of the challenges confronting students in need of intensive academic and behavioral support.
-Learn more about NCLII.

 - Have a Master’s Degree in special education or related field with an undergraduate or graduate major in special education

 - 3.5 GPA for graduate and 3.25 undergraduate (last 60 credits)

 - Experience teaching children and adolescents with disabilities from culturally and linguistically diverse backgrounds in urban settings (at least 2 years)